-What staff should do if they have safeguarding concerns about another member of staff
+What staff should do if they have safeguarding concerns about another member of staff to the DSL.
+Where there are concerns about the headteacher this should be referred to the chair of the governing board.

 If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the headteacher.
-However, if it is a low level concern this can also be reported to the DSL.
-Where there are concerns about the headteacher this should be referred to the chair of the governing board or LADO (Local Designated Officer) Louise Prudhoe.
+However, if it is a low level concern this should be reported